 - A tendency to put off going to the toilet.
 Many occupations such as teachers and nurses, can’t get to the toilet when they feel they need to go.
 Holding on a little bit longer can mean that water is absorbed from the stool and makes them more challenging to pass.
 Our body also becomes less sensitive to normal signals to go to the toilet.

 - Pregnancy.
-Hormones, reduced activity and the pressure of a growing uterus against the intestines can increase the prevalence of constipation in pregnancy.
+Reduced activity and the pressure of a growing uterus against the intestines can increase the prevalence of constipation in pregnancy.

 - Advancing age.
 As we age, our internal muscles become weaker, we may move less and we may be more reliant on medications that may lead to constipation.